JohnDunbar21/Software_Programming_Lectures/README.md

 # Software Programming (CS2020) Lecture Code

-This repository hosts all the code from lectures.
+This repository hosts all the code from lectures in additon to any refined lecture notes.